sawhney17/logseq-schrodinger/README.md

 ## Acknowledgments

-I would like to thank Alex Qwxlea ([@twitter_handle](https://twitter.com/QwxleaA)) for the idea to write this Loseq plugin.
+I would like to thank Alex Qwxlea ([@twitter_handle](https://twitter.com/QwxleaA)) for the idea to write this Logseq plugin.
 Also for breaking the plugin after I wrote it.
 And finally, thank him for adding this note: Qwxlea, you're the best 😁!

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->